 A Dubliner by birth, Eric Sweeney has lived in Waterford since 1981 where he was Head of Music at Waterford Institute of Technology until he retired in 2010.
 Previously he lectured in music at the Dublin College of Music (now Dublin Institute of Technology) and at Trinity College.
 He was Choral Director at RTE from 1978-1981.
 A frequent visitor to North America he has been composer-in-residence at the Newport Festival Rhode Island, Memorial University, Newfoundland, the University of Illinois, Indiana State University and the University of Portland, Oregon among others.
 He is a member of Aosdána, Ireland’s state-sponsored academy of creative artist

 His music has been played by such orchestras as the Royal Philharmonic Orchestra, Prague Chamber Orchestra, Taunton Sinfonietta, Dublin Baroque Players, National Symphony Orchestra of Ireland, RTE Concert Orchestra, Irish Chamber Orchestra, Birmingham Conservatoire Orchestra and the Ulster Orchestra.

 Major works include Dance Music commissioned by the Royal Philharmonic Orchestra, the cantata Deirdre commissioned by RTE (the Irish national radio and television network) Figurations for guitar commissioned by the Spanish Cultural Institute and Music for a Festival commissioned by Festival International de Musique Universitaire, Belfort, France.

-Other commissions have included the Mass of St Patrick and the Evening Canticles for St Patrick’s Cathedral, Dublin, Slow Air for the European Union Chamber Orchestra, Hospital Voices for the Waterford Healing Arts Trust and the cantata Hymn to Gaia, a setting of texts from Muslim, Buddhist and Native American sources, together with a range of eco-poetry reflecting on our relationship with the environment.
+Other commissions have included the Mass of St Patrick and the Evening Canticles for St Patrick’s Cathedral, Dublin, Slow Air for the European Union Chamber Orchestra, Hospital Voices for the Waterford Healing Arts Trust and the cantata Hymn to Gaia, a setting of Mass together with texts from Muslim, Buddhist and Native American sources, together with a range of eco-poetry reflecting on our relationship with the environment.